dairyking98/RoboCam-Suite/docs/EXPERIMENT_PY_README.md

 2. **Between-Wells Phase** (well movements):
    - Switches to between-wells feedrate and acceleration
    - Applies acceleration settings
-   - Uses feedrate override if provided, otherwise uses between-wells feedrate
+   - Uses between-wells feedrate from motion configuration
    - Moves to each well position with `move_absolute()`

 ### Camera Configuration Logic